MJoergen/nexys4ddr/dyoc/Episodes/ep26_-_Ethernet_Rx/README.md

 the fifo when this signal is asserted.
 Again, an error signal is latched on rd\_error\_o.

 It is fairly straightforward to design the system so that one doesn't read from an empty fifo.
 However, avoiding writing to a full fifo requires an understanding of the global system architecture.
-One must consider, whether the receiver can pull data out of the fifo quickly enough, compared to how fast data it pushed into the fifo.
+Additionally, when designing with fifos one must consider, whether the receiver can pull data out of the fifo quickly enough, compared to how fast data is pushed into the fifo.
 This also influences the choice of how big the fifo should be.
-In general, one should consider how to handle situations where data is received faster than can be processed.
+In general, one should consider how to handle situations where data is received from external interfaces faster than can be processed.
 In the current implementation a simple overflow occurs leading to a persistent error that can only be cleared by reset.

 ## Overall design strategy for receiving data from the Ethernet.
 The implementation I've chosen here has the FPGA writing the received Ethernet frames directly to RAM, without requiring any assistance from the CPU.
 This is called Direct Memory Access.
-To make this work we must allocate a certain area in memory and configure the DMA block to write only to this memory area.
+To make this work we must allocate a certain area in memory and design a RxDMA module to write to this memory area.

-Then we must decide on a data format.
-Particularly, we must be able to distinguish where one frame ends and another frame begins.
+Then we must decide on a format of the data written to the memory.
+Initially, we have two requirement:
+* We must be able to distinguish where one frame ends and another frame begins.
+* Each frame must be in a contiguous (un-fragmented) block of memory.
 I've chosen to prepend each frame with a two-byte header that contains the total number of bytes in the frame, including the header.
+This allows the software to 'hop' from one frame to the next.
+Whenever the remainder of the buffer is less than 1502 bytes (the maximum ethernet frame plus two byte header), the next frame will automatically start from the beginning again.

 The design must also be robust and handle error situations gracefully, e.g.  by discarding frames that have an incorrect CRC.